rolandpoghosyan/linux_tasks/README.md

 ## Steps for submitting homework

 - Create `linux_tasks` private `repo` and add me as a collaborator
-- Upload each homework in a new directory with the name of a task file
+- Upload each homework in a new branch with the name of a task file